nickabattista/IB2d/README.md

 <H3> IB2d News</H3>

---> Matea Santiago has updated the advection-diffusion solver to a third-order WENO scheme.
+-->  <a href="https://www.mateasantiago.com"> Matea Santiago </a>  has updated the advection-diffusion solver to a third-order WENO scheme.

 --> We have released a semi-automatic meshing tool, <a href="https://github.com/dmsenter89/MeshmerizeMe"> MeshmerizeMe </a>, to help discretize Lagrangian geometries.
 More information can be found in our software release paper: